 What the Y is Doing to Ensure a Safe Environment

 The YMCA of Greater Boston continues to monitor COVID-19 trends and follow guidance from the CDC, local health agencies and public officials to update our policies, practices and procedures to ensure the highest standards of cleanliness and hygiene and make appropriate accommodations for physical/social distancing.
 We work cooperatively with local health agencies and the Massachusetts Contact Tracing Collaborative to report COVID-19 incidents.
 The key measures we take to ensure a safe environment include:

 - Installation of large air purifiers/filtration systems to supplement existing building mechanical systems for increased filtration beyond the minimum standards for buildings

-- Mask requirement when indoors for all Y staff at every one of our 13 branches
+- Mask requirement when indoors for all Y staff when community risk level is ‘high’ as determined by the CDC.

 - Safety Self-Screenings for Members, Program Participants and Team Members